wp-plugins/amr-ical-events-list/readme.txt

 *  Allow html in descriptions, and convert any url's to links if not already converted.

 == Changelog ==
+= Version 3.0.6 =
+*  Change to the widget forthe amr-events plugin that calls this code.
+Does not affect free version.
+*  Fixed some html validation errors in the admin side
+*  Added some more explanatory text to admin screens to make things clearer I hope

 = Version 3.0.5 =
 *  List type name and internal memo description will now update.
 Not necessary for front end anyway - purely for admin info.
 But it was an inexcusable error - the old upercase/lowercase problem!
 *  Copes with Zimbra Timezones that Zimbra does not say it issues!
 Will also not fail now it it cannot make sense of the timezone - it will use the sites timezone with comment.